Brain Cancer and Gliomas

 Treatment for Ependymomas and Anaplastic Ependymomas

 Ependymomas and anaplastic ependymomas do not pass into normal brain tissue as do other gliomas.
 Therefore, surgery may be highly effective if all of the tumor is removed.
-However, ependymomas may seed the cerebrospinal fluid so the entire spinal canal needs evavulation with MRI scanning.
+However, ependymomas may seed the cerebrospinal fluid so the entire spinal canal needs evaluation with MRI scanning.
 These tumors are highly responsive to radiation.
+Clinical trials are underway to see if chemotherapy can take the place of radiation therapy.

 What’s the Prognosis for Those With Gliomas?

 High-grade gliomas are fast-growing tumors. with a poor prognosis, especially for older patients.
 For patients with a Grade IV glioblastoma, the average survival time is approximately 12 months.
-With chemotherapy and radiation after surgery, the survival has been extended to approximately 15 months.
 Few patients with glioblastoma (Grade IV glioma) survive beyond three years with conventional treatment.